bttorres/Edward/README.md

 * 1 regular 180 degree servo motor
   * Used as a neck to pan the ultrasonic sensor and the camera of the ESP32-CAM board
 * 2 continuous servo motors
-  * Used as Eddie's wheels
+  * Used as Edward's wheels
 * 1 ball caster
   * Assists with movement
 * 4 buck converters